-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 DL Daron Payne

 The Redskins should have two rookie starters: first-round pick Payne along the defensive line and second-round pick Derrius Guice at running back.
 Payne worked with the starting group at nose tackle all spring, and that isn't expected to change.
-Guice worked behind Kelley at running back but is too talented to end up doing so when the season begins.
+Guice worked behind Rob Kelley at running back but is too talented to end up doing so when the season begins.
 The coaches respect Kelley quite a bit, but Guice has a chance for an excellent first season. -- John Keim

 NFC NORTH